Paddle Boarding in Jupiter – 5 Top Snorkeling Spots

 With a half-mile of lifeguarded beach and lots of tropical fish, Carlin Park is a local favorite for snorkelers — experts and beginners.

-Swimmers can put on the gear and spot fish just a few dozen feet offshore at the beach between Indiantown and Donald Ross roads.
+Swimmers can spot fish just a few dozen feet offshore at the beach between Indiantown and Donald Ross roads.

 Look for blue angels, butterfly fish, rays and grunts.
 Offshore, schools of dolphin are common.